Using the Agrona library (Part 7)

 DeadlineTimerWheel — O(1) Timer Scheduling

-DeadlineTimerWheel is a hierarchical timer wheel that provides O(1) timer registration and cancellation.
+DeadlineTimerWheel is a timer wheel that provides O(1) timer registration and cancellation.
 It's far more efficient than java.util.Timer or ScheduledThreadPoolExecutor when you have thousands of pending timers.

 How a Timer Wheel Works